Re-Entry Experience

 Cultural Readjustment

 Think back to the cycle of cultural adjustment (also known as “culture shock”) that you experienced after arriving in your study abroad host country.
 How did you interpret and engage with the local culture at the beginning of the experience versus the end?
 Were you homesick?
 Now that you’re back “home”, are you sick for the second home you found abroad?
 What do you notice about your home country and culture now that you weren’t conscious of before?
-Check out these resources and activities to help you navigate cultural readjustment.
+Check out this activity and resources to help you navigate cultural readjustment.

 If working in a group, rotate partners every 30-60 seconds.